Space Buddies: Plot

 Vision 1 travels to the Moon.
-Soon after, the Vision 1 approaches and lands on the Moon (Before this event had occurred, B-Dawg had mistaken the Moon for the "Death Star").
+Soon after, the Vision 1 approaches and lands on the Moon.
 They soon begin to get out of the Vision 1 and walk around the area within the place they had landed.
-Mission Control finds that the sounds from their helmets happen to be soft barks, and conclude they are golden retriever puppies, and this is broadcast on the news.
-The children find out through the news ("We're live at Vision Enterprises, where quite a furry tale is unfolding.
-It seems five golden retriever puppies have been accidentally launched into space".).
-The dogs, while on the Moon, meet a ferret named Gravity who is their mission control assistant.
-But since their only communication is from audio, they don't know she's a ferret.
+Mission Control finds that the sounds from their helmets happen to be soft barks, and conclude they are golden retriever puppies, and this is broadcast on the news and the children find out through it.
+The dogs, while on the Moon, meet a ferret named Gravity who is their mission control assistant, but since their only communication is from audio, they don't know she is a ferret.
 She orders them to get back on the Vision 1.

 When returning to Earth, the path is changed by an unworthy Dr. Finkel.
 The path's telemetry is reverted into a meteor shower.
 The "auto-avoidance system" takes control of the Vision 1, rotating and shifting heavily between every meteor in its path, but the Vision 1's data communications antenna is busted when it becomes struck by a meteor.
 Budderball is sent to repair the antenna by doing a space walk outside of the Vision 1.
 At Mission Control, the adults are puzzled about the change of the telemetry course of the Vision 1 when Sam accuses Dr. Finkel of changing the path.
 As Dr. Finkel's denies it, Pi uses the security camera to confirm that Dr. Finkel was indeed at the desk at 7:49 pm, the time when the telemetry course was changed.
 As Dr. Finkel is taken away by security, Sam approaches Dr. Finkel and calls him "Dr. Stinkel".

 The Mission Control center receives Yuri's distress signal in the Cosmopod before the Vision 1 enters the atmosphere through the blackout zone.
 They wait 4 minutes until they arrive, but they arrive early.
-Vision 1 ends its mission by slowing down on the take-off strip.
+Vision 1 ends its mission by slowing down on the takeoff strip.
 The dogs find out Gravity is a ferret.
 Yuri crashes his pod, and is rescued by some soldiers, telling them he comes from space.

 Pi awards the dogs wings of true heroism, with their title as "Space Buddies".
 Once at home, Buddha gives Sam a Moon rock he had taken from his journey, fulfilling his wish of touching the Moon.
-The film ends with Sputnik back at home with his old owner, Sasha, saying, "It is the journey and friendship that matters the most".
+The film ends with Spudnick back at home with his old owner, Sasha, who says that "it is the journey and friendship that matters the most".